rodjek/puppet-lint/developer/tutorial/index.md

 the major version number means a backward incompatible API change and there's a good chance the plugin won't work.

-Lines 24 & 25
+Lines 21-24
-: These gems (`rspec` and `rake`) are required for development purposes only.
+: These gems are required for development purposes only.
 Unlike gems specified by `add_dependency`, these gems will not be installed when you run `gem install`.

 ### Rakefile
 {% highlight ruby %}